plabayo/learn-rust-101/README.md

 > A guide to aid you in your journey of becoming a Rustacean (Rust developer).
 See the [Contributing](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md) for more information about how to contribute to this repository.

+> This guide was featured [on the front page of HackerNews on the 8th of April 2023](<https://news.ycombinator.com/item?id=35489029>).

 [Rust][rust] is a modern systems programming language with safety in mind as one of its core goals and strengths.
 Systems programming is programming within a resource contrained environment.
 However, as a lot of our services run now in paid-for-usage cloud environments, we can also consider them as resource constrained environments.
 This is why Rust is a great fit for more use cases then people might realize.

 As it is a modern language and has taken the lessons from many other languages before it, it is also surprisingly pleasant to use once you get the hang of it.
 Its type system also allows expressive code that can help you exclude a great categories of bugs beyond the benefits that static typing can bring.